Brodyadams21/courtvision-ml/reports/development_plan.md

 The project is **through Phase 8**, has **partial Phase 9 cloud infrastructure**, has a **basic Phase 10 local FastAPI inference service**, and has a **complete local Phase 11 Streamlit analytics dashboard**. **Phase 12 monitoring** remains not started. **Phase 13 documentation and portfolio polish** are in progress.

-Phase 9 cloud execution is still **blocked/incomplete**: managed SageMaker training has not successfully run, and S3 transfer plus cloud registry verification remain open.
+Phase 9 cloud execution is still **blocked/incomplete**: managed SageMaker training has not successfully run (quota/capacity limits), and reproducible pipeline/dry-run documentation plus cloud registry verification remain open.
+S3 bucket setup and processed feature upload are already complete.

 | Phase | Goal | Status | Evidence / remaining work |
 |------:|------|--------|---------------------------|